February 8, 2019

 - Click on the ridge edge of the other dormer roof plane.

-- Click the Select Objects tool, then click on the upper edge of the roof hole to select that edge.
+- Using the Select Objects tool, click on the upper edge of the roof hole to select that edge.

 - Click the Break Line edit button, then click along the upper edge of the roof hole to place a new pivot point at that location.

-- Do not worry about the exact location of this break as you create it.
+- Do not worry about the exact location of this break point.

 - Click on the new edit handle that is created and drag it away from the dormer and towards the ridge of the larger roof plane.

 - As you drag, make sure that the edge of the roof hole does not touch the edge of the main roof plane it is drawn within.

-- Select the back edge of either dormer roof plane.
-Click the Join Roof Planes tool, then click the corresponding angled edge of the roof hole.
+- Select the back edge of either dormer roof plane, click the Join Roof Planes edit tool, then click the corresponding angled edge of the roof hole.
 The roof plane snaps to the edge of the hole.

 - Repeat step 9 for the other dormer roof plane.

-- Select 3D> Create Perspective View> Full Overview to see the results, and you are now ready to add a window and other finishing touches.
+- Select 3D> Create Perspective View> Full Overview to see the results.
+You are now ready to add a window and other finishing touches.